 Globally, men are almost twice as likely to die by suicide as women are, with the WHO estimating that 15 men per 100,000 and eight women per 100,000 die by suicide on average, with tremendous variation by country (WHO, 2014b).
-In the United Kingdom, men represent 75 percent of suicides (Kinder & Cooper, 2009).
+In the United States, women as a group make more suicide attempts than men, but men as a group have more deaths attributable to suicide (Hawton & van Heeringen, 2000).
 Many scholars have noted the connection between the recent economic recession and increased rates of suicide and suicide attempts (Oyesanya, Lopez-Morinigo, & Dutta, 2015).

 Harmful gender norms may often be at the root of suicidal ideation and suicide.
 Societies that encourage men to repress their emotions and to be hard-shelled workers, protectors, and lone providers contribute to a crisis of connection among men.
-This lack of social connection, or undermining of men's emotional lives, can be part of the groundwork for suicidal ideation, a form of patriarchal violence (Barker 2016; Way 2011).
+This lack of social connection, or undermining of men's emotional lives, can be part of the groundwork for suicidal ideation, a form of patriarchal violence (Barker, 2016; Way, 2011).
 Harmful masculine norms often require that boys and men suppress their emotional experience, so much so that men often lack even the language to express or understand their emotions.
-Several scholars point to alexithymia, the inability to connect with and communicate one's emotions, as a particularly male-gendered precursor to suicidal ideation; a failure to recognize negative or troubling emotions makes it difficult to address them.
+Several scholars point to alexithymia, the inability to connect with and communicate one's emotions, as a particularly malegendered precursor to suicidal ideation; a failure to recognize negative or troubling emotions makes it difficult to address them.
 Cleary (2012) argues that men's socially reinforced disconnect from their inner emotional lives, alongside the "forced socialization of men's stoicism as a gendered ideal," correlates with suicidal ideation and death by suicide.

 Both the overall rates of suicidal ideation and their statistical links to being in the Man Box are extremely troubling.
-Quite simply, young men are thinking frequently about taking their own lives, and in all three countries, men in the Man Box show dramatically, statistically significantly higher levels of reported suicidal ideas than men outside the Man Box.
+Quite simply, young men are thinking frequently about taking their own lives, and in all three countries, men in the Man Box show dramatically, statistically significantly higher levels of reported suicidal ideas than men outside the Man Box

-The WHO estimates that more than 800,000 people die due to suicide every year and that suicide is the second leading cause of death among 15- to 29-year-olds globally.
+The World Health Organization (WHO) estimates that more than 800,000 people die due to suicide every year and that suicide is the second leading cause of death among 15- to 29-year-olds globally.
 Suicide is frequent - with someone dying by suicide every 40 seconds worldwide - but the sensitivity surrounding the topic makes it among the least understood major public health crises facing humans worldwide (WHO, 2014b).

 While the purely financial costs of suicide could never compare to its emotional impact on loved ones, the cost of suicide to society and businesses is stark.
-Most existing costing studies calculate the direct (hospital costs) and indirect costs (lost productivity) of suicide, with lost productivity representing most of the cost of suicide accounted for in the literature (Shepard et al., 2016; Corso et al., 2007; Palmer, Halpern, & Hatziandreu, 1995).
+Most existing costing studies calculate the direct (hospital costs) and indirect costs (lost productivity) of suicide, with lost productivity representing most of the cost of suicide accounted for in the literature (Shepard et al., 2016; Corso et al., 2007; Palmer et al., 1995).